HarunFeraidon/dcmetro/README.md

 <img src="images/graph.png"  width="30%" height="30%">

-Finally, the Textual library is used for the terminal user interface.
+Finally, the [Textual](https://textual.textualize.io) Python library is used for the terminal user interface.